JayWood/jw-wpcli-random-posts/README.md

 ## Sample Commands

-### Generate 50 posts, no feature image:
+### Generate 50 posts, no feature image
 Possibly the simplest way to use the generator.
 * `wp jw-random generate 50`

-### Create 10 posts with featured business images for an author:
+### Create 10 posts with featured business images for an author
 First find the author you want to attach the Post to
 * `wp user list`